mstephen19/apify-global-store/README.md

 | storeName | string | **true** | The name of the store to summon. |

 A static method which returns the instance of the store attached to the name provided.
 A useful and simple aternative to passing a store instance around a parameter.

+> Note: You are not required to provide the uppercase version of the store name in the `storeName` parameter.
+It is automatically done for you.

 **Usage:**